Automating Jenkins install and configuration with Docker and Terraform

 VOLUME /var/jenkins_home

-If we went ahead and build Docker image from this file now, it would pull the latest official container provided by Jenkins CI team and would create the custom volume for us.
+We can go ahead and build Docker container image from this file.
+It would pull the latest official container provided by Jenkins CI team and would create the custom volume for us.

 But we need couple more extras.